ADVENTURE TOURISM ACTIVITIES IN BALI: PERCEPTIONS & MANAGEMENT OF CLIENT RISK

 It is envisaged that this system could work as an Industry-driven (voluntary) regulatory code that could be adopted by all adventure operators (with benefits).
 If carefully marketed, the system could also act as a barrier to entry for this standardised system to non-associated operators.
 For example, those dodgy Bali rafting operators who have neither appropriate levels of safety & risk management practices, nor adequate employee expertise, nor even appropriate staff health & welfare safety standards, let alone their participants’ safety uppermost in mind.

 As a final point, it is our hope that each of these posts (Parts 1 – 4) will stimulate further thinking and research into all the aspects of the fast growing phenomenon of the Balinese adventure tourism industry, particularly white water rafting, not only in Bali, but elsewhere throughout the whole Indonesian region.
 Greater understanding of this vitally important safety component of the adventure tourism industry will also benefit International tourists as well as adventure tour operators, with the potential to increase the tourism industry's potential for success, as well as increasing the safety and risk management practices of individual tour operators.
 Food for thought?

 [Adapted from the research work by Damian Morgan*, PhD]

 * Damian Morgan is a researcher with the Department of Management, Monash University, Australia.

 Interested, want more?
-See more of our posts about ongoing safety & risk management issues sadly lacking on the island of Bali... on our Facebook page blog.
+See more of our posts below about ongoing safety & risk management issues sadly lacking on the island of Bali... or checkout our Facebook page blogs.